-- Attend all lessons, be punctual, be properly equipped - Wear the correct uniform - Behave and speak respectfully to each other and all members of the school and its community - Take an active part in learning in and out of lessons - Act in accordance with the expectations of the school regarding good general behaviour - Show consideration to others, through listening to their views and opinions. - Record all homework and tracking in school planner. - Complete and submit all homework before the due date. - Follow all staff instructions without complaint or refusal. - Show good behaviour around school and to and from school and act in accordance with the expectations of the school regarding good general behaviour outside of school - Attend lunchtime detentions, complete any community service, isolations or after school detentions without complaint or refusal. - Travel to and from school observing general rules and regulations on crossing roads safely and travelling on public or school transport. - Do Not Smoke or vape on site, boundary or to and from school, or associate with smokers or vapers. - Do not bring any prohibited item into school
+- Attend all lessons, be punctual, be properly equipped - Wear the correct uniform - Behave and communicate respectfully to each other and all members of the school and its community - Take an active part in learning in and out of lessons

+- Act in accordance with the expectations of the school regarding good general behaviour - Show consideration to others, through listening to their views and opinions, demonstrating an understanding and respect of the opinions and values of others. - Record all homework and tracking in school planner. - Complete and submit all homework on or before the due date. - Follow all staff instructions without complaint or refusal. - Show good behaviour around school and to and from school and act in accordance with the expectations of the school regarding good general behaviour outside of school. - Attend lunchtime detentions, complete any community service, isolations or after school detentions without complaint or refusal. - Travel to and from school observing general rules and regulations on crossing roads safely and travelling on public or school transport.
+Be respectful towards others within the community and those using public service transport. - Do not Smoke or Vape on site, boundary or to and from school, or associate with smokers or vapers. - Do not bring any prohibited item into school